The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Datasets

 \subsection{Detected Gravitational Wave events}

-When applying our statistical method to real data, we exploit the localisation volumes of the 13 events detected during O3 with estimated luminosity distances correspondent to $z\leq0.2$ that have a false alarm rate below 1 per year, and have therefore been used in \citet{ligo21pop} to infer the parameters of the sMBH astrophysical population.
+When applying our statistical method to real data, we exploit the localisation volumes of 30 BBH mergers.
+These were detected during the first three observing runs of the LIGO and Virgo intereferometers.
+We select those with the 90 per cent CI of the redshift posterior distribution within $z=0.3$ and false alarm rate below 1 per year.
+Our selected events are among the ones used in \citet{ligo21pop} to infer the parameters of the sMBH astrophysical population.
 These sky maps have been downloaded from the Gravitational Wave Open Science Center \citep{abbott21a}.

 Table \ref{tab:closegw} lists these events.
 Among the parameters we report for each event, three are intrinsic properties of the binary.
 These are the masses of the two components of the binary, and the effective inspiral spin parameter.
 The latter is a weighted average of the projections of the two components' spins on the direction of the angular momentum of the binary \citep[for a more detailed description of this parameter, see][]{ajith11,ligo21,ligo21pop}.
 The other parameters reported for each detected GW event in Table \ref{tab:closegw} are the redshift, the SNR, V90, and the number of AGN from our all-sky observed catalogues that are inside V90.
 The 90 per cent CL sky regions of the same BBH mergers that are listed in Table \ref{tab:closegw} are displayed in Figure \ref{fig:skymaps}.